Dean, South Carolina Upstate Spartans to visit Garland, Longwood Lancers

 Farmville, Virginia; Saturday, 3 p.m.
 EST

-BOTTOM LINE: Colby Garland and Longwood host Mister Dean and South Carolina Upstate in Big South action Saturday.
+BOTTOM LINE: Longwood faces South Carolina Upstate in a matchup of Big South teams.

-The Lancers are 10-1 on their home court.
-Longwood averages 78.6 points and has outscored opponents by 7.1 points per game.
+The Lancers are 10-1 in home games.
+Longwood is fourth in the Big South scoring 78.6 points while shooting 45.5% from the field.

-The Spartans are 1-5 in Big South play.
-South Carolina Upstate has a 4-11 record in games decided by 10 or more points.
+The Spartans are 1-5 against Big South opponents.
+South Carolina Upstate gives up 82.9 points to opponents while being outscored by 7.2 points per game.

-Longwood is shooting 45.5% from the field this season, 1.9 percentage points lower than the 47.4% South Carolina Upstate allows to opponents.
-South Carolina Upstate averages 6.4 made 3-pointers per game this season, 0.4 fewer makes per game than Longwood gives up.
+Longwood averages 78.6 points per game, 4.3 fewer points than the 82.9 South Carolina Upstate allows.
+South Carolina Upstate averages 75.7 points per game, 4.2 more than the 71.5 Longwood allows.

-The Lancers and Spartans meet Saturday for the first time in Big South play this season.
+The Lancers and Spartans face off Saturday for the first time in Big South play this season.

-TOP PERFORMERS: Garland is averaging 11.7 points and 4.6 assists for the Lancers.
-Michael Christmas is averaging 12 points over the past 10 games.
+TOP PERFORMERS: Colby Garland is averaging 11.7 points and 4.6 assists for the Lancers.
+Elijah Tucker is averaging 12.7 points over the last 10 games.

-Carmelo Adkins averages 1.3 made 3-pointers per game for the Spartans, scoring 10.1 points while shooting 32.2% from beyond the arc.
-Dean is shooting 53.6% and averaging 15.5 points over the last 10 games.
+Carmelo Adkins is shooting 32.2% from beyond the arc with 1.3 made 3-pointers per game for the Spartans, while averaging 10.1 points.
+Mister Dean is averaging 15.5 points, 5.3 rebounds and 1.7 steals over the past 10 games.

 LAST 10 GAMES: Lancers: 6-4, averaging 77.4 points, 29.9 rebounds, 13.3 assists, 6.8 steals and 1.4 blocks per game while shooting 46.2% from the field.
 Their opponents have averaged 76.8 points per game.